DENIOS INC

 Cannabis Worker Safety

 Workers in the cannabis industry can face additional hazards while on the job.
-According to the “Guide to Worker Safety and Health in the Marijuana Industry” these include exposure to biological hazards, chemical hazards and physical hazards.
+According to the “Guide to Worker Safety and Health in the Marijuana Industry,” these include exposure to biological risks, chemical hazards, and physical hazards.
 Using the correct PPE can help protect workers.

 Biological Hazards